 Range Resources (RRC) Gains But Lags Market: What You Should Know

-Heading into today, shares of the independent oil and gas company had lost 9.01% over the past month, outpacing the Oils-Energy sector's loss of 15.44% and lagging the S&P 500's gain of 1.54% in that time.
+Coming into today, shares of the independent oil and gas company had gained 15.68% in the past month.
+In that same time, the Oils-Energy sector gained 0.86%, while the S&P 500 gained 7.91%.

-Investors will be hoping for strength from Range Resources as it approaches its next earnings release, which is expected to be July 25, 2022.
-On that day, Range Resources is projected to report earnings of $1.20 per share, which would represent year-over-year growth of 400%.
-Our most recent consensus estimate is calling for quarterly revenue of $947.66 million, up 117.99% from the year-ago period.
+Range Resources will be looking to display strength as it nears its next earnings release, which is expected to be July 25, 2022.
+In that report, analysts expect Range Resources to post earnings of $1.22 per share.
+This would mark year-over-year growth of 408.33%.
+Meanwhile, our latest consensus estimate is calling for revenue of $967.26 million, up 122.5% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for Range Resources.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for Range Resources should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 6.78% higher.
-Range Resources currently has a Zacks Rank of #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 6.78% higher within the past month.
+Range Resources is currently sporting a Zacks Rank of #1 (Strong Buy).

-Digging into valuation, Range Resources currently has a Forward P/E ratio of 5.25.
-This valuation marks a premium compared to its industry's average Forward P/E of 3.92.
+Investors should also note Range Resources's current valuation metrics, including its Forward P/E ratio of 5.89.
+This represents a premium compared to its industry's average Forward P/E of 4.46.

-It is also worth noting that RRC currently has a PEG ratio of 0.18.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Oil and Gas - Exploration and Production - United States was holding an average PEG ratio of 0.19 at yesterday's closing price.
+Meanwhile, RRC's PEG ratio is currently 0.21.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Oil and Gas - Exploration and Production - United States stocks are, on average, holding a PEG ratio of 0.21 based on yesterday's closing prices.

 Click to get this free report